I am very experienced in creative writing. Being creative when I write is soothing. It is therapy. I write about anything I put my mind to.

 George was born September 29, 1907.
 Jennifer Williams was his mother and Jason Prince was his father.
 His mother and father were married before their first child, Christopher, was born.
 A year later their first twins Shayla and Kayla were born.
 After the twins, she decided to be home more.
-By the time George came it was permanent.
+By the time George came, things were permanent.
 That was her fourth and last child.
 His father advised her to be a stay at home mom.
 Especially knowing they saved up enough money.
 Jennifer is a nurse and Jason is a businessman himself.
 George and his family lived in Harris, GA.
-They all stayed in a small town where everyone knew one another.
+They all stayed in a small town In the biggest home on the block.
 This is where he showed the early signs of being an innovator.
 He loved designing new things.
-There wasn’t much during those times but he made it work.
-His mom said that he got that from his father.
+There wasn’t much during those times but his dad made it seem that way.
+George mom told him that he's an innovator like his father.
 When he had to present an assignment in school, it was always different.
 He did things normal kids wouldn’t do.
-When kids played, he was studying.
 He wanted to change the world.

 The Prince Family Store

+He started doing so being around his family store.
 George knew that changing the world was going to be a challenge.
 Instead of rejecting it, he embraced it.
-George was really before his time.
-His father was a general merchandiser.
-He owned a farmer's store in the town.
+I'm it, many noticed his passion.
+George’s father was a general merchandiser.
+In addition, he owned the store.
+They catered to the farmers community.
 Once he got older, he worked in his family store.
-In that store George did much.
 His father saw how he loved communicated with the customers.
 They loved him and he loved them.
 One in particular, Anne Smith, loved him too much.
-The store catered to the farmers in the city.
-It was great since there were mostly farmers there.
-They were also the biggest store.
+George was aware that Anne liked him.
+He was just focused on the job.
+Since the store was the only one, it was the biggest.
 George was very grateful but, he wasn't satisfied.
 He knew that they could offer more.
-One day, he also knew he would give it.

 He presented an idea to his father.
 The idea would help to reach a larger audience.
 His father listened.
 He shook his head seeming to agree.
 George saw the look on his face.
 He said “You do not like it do you?”
 That was great that he noticed that.
 One of the keys in business is reading body language.
 The presentation was great.
 His father loved it and said "Son, I love how you came up to me.
 I admire your confidence.
 When you talked, I saw what you could be.
 That idea is great for us.”
 George started smiling but his joy wasn’t over board.
 He still could not get pass the look on his father's face.
 By the end, it was confirmed.
 What he was thinking was right.
 His father declined the proposal.